q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Introduction

-The main objective of the present note is to introduce $q$-analogs of the Casimir and cut-and-joint operators, related to Reflection Equation (RE) algebras, and to perform the spectral analysis of some of them.
-Note that the properties of the RE algebra, related to a Hecke symmetry $R$, is very similar to those of the enveloping algebra $U(gl(N))$.
+The main objective of the present note is to introduce $q$-analogs of the Casimir and cut-and-join operators for the Reflection Equation (RE) algebra related to a $GL_N$ type Hecke symmetry $R$ and to perform the spectral analysis of some of these operators.
+Note that in this case the properties of the RE algebra are very similar to those of the enveloping algebra $U(gl_N)$.